 Ningaloo Visitor Centre

 This is one of a couple of visitor centres worth popping into in the area.
 The other is the Milyering Discovery Centre on the other side of the Peninsula.
-The Ningaloo Visitor Centre is a lot more than a place to get brochures, maps and book your tours and accommodation.
+The Ningaloo Visitor Centre is a lot more than a place to book tours and get brochures about all the things to do in Exmouth.
 It is also a multi-level museum and aquarium.

-For a small fee you can look around the History Gallery, The Range Gallery and the Ningaloo Gallery which all have a range of multi-media displays.
-The cyclone room and documentary is great.
-So too is the information and displays about the development of the town from a military outpost to tourism hot spot.
+For a small fee you can look around the History Gallery, The Range Gallery and the Ningaloo Gallery which all have multi-media displays.
+The cyclone room and documentary is great as is the information and displays about the development of the town from a military outpost to tourism hot spot.
 There is also a multi-story aquarium if you want to get a taste of the reef.

 While there are some fabulous places around Exmouth to go snorkelling, this isn’t really one of them.
 It is a great place to go for a swim, a kayak or cruise around on a stand up paddle board.
 It is only 10 minutes from Exmouth.
 There is a boat ramp and jetty there and you can fish from the beach.